mininet/mininet.github.com/source/vm-setup-notes/index.markdown

 ### Log in to VM

 Log in to the VM, using the following name and password:

     mininet-vm login: mininet
     Password: mininet

-(some older VM images may use `openflow`/`openflow` instead) The root account is not enabled for login; you can use `sudo` to run a command with root privileges.
+(some older VM images may use `openflow`/`openflow` instead) The `root` account is not enabled for login; you can use `sudo` to run a command with superuser privileges.

 ### SSH into VM